Server thresholds, KPIs, and baselines

-When upgrading the product, the auto baseline feature is enabled, but you must manually set a threshold with the auto baseline option.
+When upgrading the product, the auto baseline feature is enabled, but you must manually the user has to set a threshold with auto baseline option.

 - Hourly baseline—Each hour of the day has a high or low value that is tracked.
 The pattern for the specified metric is tracked on an hourly basis, and this pattern is repeated for each day.
 An hourly baseline is initialized after the monitor instance is created and 24 hours of data collection has occurred.